Test-Forge/automation-study-materials/TL/20_Test_Hooks-Before&After/Test_Hooks-Before_&_After_README.md

 5. BeforeAll and AfterAll hooks are used for same purposes as Before and After in case there is a separation of preconditions required for specific tests divided by some tags (as : UI, API, Regression, Production, Sanity and others), still some general preconditions are required in order to start any test pack.

+***

+### Attributes used with Hooks

+- **Tags** - Tags are applied especially for Cucumber scenarios and features, hence the need to prepare specific preconditions or execute specific actions at the end of tests related to those.
+Most common are the ones that
+  represents test suites as : "@smoke", "@regression", "@sanity"; separate test types : "@UI", "@ui_tests", "@API", "@api_tests"; different environments as : "@Dev", "@Test", "@Integration", "@Pre_Prod"

+- **order** - several @Before can be present with different methods - in this case an order number is used and hooks are executed according that order number in *ascending* order >> order 1, order 2,order 3...
+  In case of multiple @After with specified order number the execution is according order number in *descending* order >> ... order 3, order 2, order 1.

+- **timeout** - takes a value representing the maximum time (in milliseconds) that the hook method is allowed to execute before it is considered timed out.
+If it takes longer Cucumber will abort the execution and mark it as failed.
+This prevents test scenarios from hanging indefinitely due to unexpected issues in setup or teardown operations.

+***

 ### Examples